Shaquille O'Neal & More Lakers Legends Honor Kobe Bryant at Memorial

 Kevork Djansezian/Getty Images

-Fans honored Kobe Bryant and Gianna Bryant with a celebration of life service on Monday.
+Fans paid tribute to Kobe Bryant and Gianna Bryant with a celebration of life service on Monday.

-Many celebrities—including Beyoncé, Alicia Keys, Jimmy Kimmel, Christina Aguilera, Kim Kardashian and Kanye West—attended the service.
-Several athletes—including Michael Jordan, Stephen Curry and Michael Phelps—did, as well.
+Many celebrities—including Beyoncé, Jay-Z, Jennifer Lopez, Alex Rodriguez, Gabrielle Union, Alicia Keys, Jimmy Kimmel, Christina Aguilera, Kim Kardashian and Kanye West—attended the service.
+Several athletes—including Michael Jordan, Dwyane Wade, Stephen Curry and Michael Phelps—did, as well.
 Many current and former Lakers players attended the celebration of life, too.
 Shaquille O'Neal, Magic Johnson and Kareem Abdul-Jabbar were all there.
 Anthony Davis, Phil Jackson and Kyle Kuzma attended, as well.

 At one point, Shaq looked back at his friendship with Kobe in a touching speech.